mmlab-aueb/nmp/av-delay-measurements/README.md

 #### Client-SFU architecture
 ##### Audio

-In this mode, the *udp_audio_relay_server.py* acts as a udp AUDIO relay server and must run on a machine with a public IP and open UDP ports 10000, 10001, 20000, 20001
+In this mode, the *udp_audio_relay_server.py* script acts as a udp AUDIO relay server and must run on a machine with a public IP and open UDP ports 10000, 10001, 20000, 20001

 First run the relay server: